akmn35/new.dist/README.md

 ## Example

-`dbwd` Density function for a Bimodal Weibull Distribution with parameters shape and scale.
+`dbwd` Density function for Bimodal Weibull Distribution with shape(alpha) and scale(beta) parameters.

 ``` r
 library(new.dist)